Lucifer1662/Over-Hooked/README.md

   <img src="Gifs/Level Completion.png"  width="400" >
 </p>

-### Unique hook operations to enhance the gameing experience
+### Unique hook operations to enhance the gaming experience

 **Hook moves in the air**
-This functionality is specifically design for this game, the hook could change its direction according to the position of your mouse, it makes the game looks more natural since you could adjust the direction in the real world.
-Meanwhile, moving the hook in the air let the player get involved at all time, not just "waiting" after casting the hook, besides, it largely lower the difficulty of the game, and the design greatly increases the fault tolerance rate of aiming, makes it suitable for everyone to play.
+This functionality is specifically designed for this game; you can fine-tune the hooks' direction (when you cast) according to the position of your mouse.
+It makes the game feel smooth and more fun since you can now make your casts much more accurate.
+Meanwhile, moving the hook in the air let the player get involved at all time, not just "waiting" after casting the hook.
+It largely lowers the difficulty of the game, and the design greatly increases the fault tolerance rate of aiming, making it suitable for everyone to play and less frustrating.

-The Delta value between the position of the mouse in the world and the hook desides which direction should the hook moves, accleration also invloved to make the game closer to the reality.
+The Delta value between the position of the mouse in the world and the hook desides which direction should the hook moves.
+Accleration is also invloved to make the movement feel more realistic and dynamic.

 (GIFs here)